hannahlila04/geometry-dash-vga-project/README.md

 # Geometry Dash VGA Project
- In this project we coded a multi-level game inspired by Geometry Dash in C. This game is intended to operate on the DE1-SoC FPGA with the ARM A9 Processor.
+ In this project, we coded a multi-level game inspired by Geometry Dash in C. This game is intended to operate on the DE1-SoC FPGA with the ARM A9 Processor.

  This project can be deconstructed into three main parts: